VishalDeoPrasad/Artificial-Neural-Networks/README.md

 ## Regularization
 `Q. Overfitting is when the performance is good at training but perform bad on test data that is called overfitting.why?` <br>
-Ans - because the data point is not actually a linear but we try to estimate the liear regression. <br>
+Ans - because the data point is not actually a linear but we try to estimate the linear regression. <br>

 __High Variance__: `y=100+1000x1` small changes in x data big changes in y this is called high variance model <br>
 __Low Variance__:  `y=0.1+10x1` this is low variance model <br>